-"Real Worth" - Mat 6:25-33 - May 25/08 - Epiphany 8
+"Take a Deep Breath" - Mat 6:24-34 - Feb 27/11 - Epiphany 8

 You might be surprised to discover that this reading from Matthew, as "familiar" as it is, rarely occurs in the lectionary (the suggested three-year cycle of scripture readings) and I'm sure isn't picked much more often by preachers.
 It is one of those "troublesome" texts, seemingly simple and with a veritable collection of easily-quotable bumper-sticker message that can be plastered everywhere as a sage adage.
 "You cannot serve God and wealth."
 "Consider the lilies of the field..."
 In order that you don't leave here this morning covered with those bumper stickers, we need to sort through the text and see if there's something more meaningful to take away.